Cheapest States for Series 65 in 2026

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically incur higher costs associated with the Series 65 exam.
-These states have higher tuition rates, increased licensing fees, and overall higher costs of living, which contribute to the overall expenses of obtaining financial certifications.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically incur higher costs for Series 65 exam candidates.
+These states have higher tuition fees, increased licensing costs, and generally higher costs of living, all contributing to a steeper overall expense for aspiring finance professionals.

 What Drives Cost Differences?

-Several factors contribute to the varying costs of obtaining the Series 65 license across different states.
-Key drivers include tuition fees for preparatory courses, exam fees, state-specific licensing fees, application fees, and the cost of background checks.
-Additionally, the general cost of living in a state can significantly affect the overall expenses involved in the certification process.
+Several factors contribute to the varying costs of obtaining a Series 65 license across states.
+These include differences in tuition fees, exam fees, licensing fees, state application fees, and the costs associated with mandatory background checks.
+Additionally, the overall cost of living in a state can significantly affect the total expenses involved in preparing for and obtaining the license.

 Cost Breakdown